MOBIN-F/iceberg-spark-tpcds-benchmark/README.md

-This is a TPCDS data generator for Apache Spark,It also support generate iceberg data, which is fork from [spark-tpcds-datagen](https://github.com/maropu/spark-tpcds-datagen)
+This is a TPCDS data generator and queries benchmark for Apache Spark,It also support iceberg data, which is fork from [spark-tpcds-datagen](https://github.com/maropu/spark-tpcds-datagen)

 Note that the current `master` branch intends to support [3.2.1](https://downloads.apache.org/spark/spark-3.2.1) on Scala 2.12.x.
 ## How to generate TPCDS data